omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ## **JavaScript pre-defined asynchronous functionalities**

 1. `setTimeout()` function.
 2. Changing the `src` attribute of an image element.
-Once it is done, a `load` event is emited to which we can listen to using an event listener.
+Once it is done, a `load` event is emited to which we can listen using an event listener.
 3. Geolocation API
 4. AJAX calls: stands for Asynchronous JavaScript And XML and allows us to communicate with remote web servers.
 With AJAX calls, we can request data from web servers dynamically.